 Despite significant innovations in prescriber targeting methodologies, many companies continue to use legacy approaches.
-Some sales operations leaders would argue: “We’ve always done it this way.
-Why look at other ways of doing it?”
-Other companies have a lack of time or resources to transform their process.
-Leveraging new pharma targeting methodologies can dramatically improve sales performance, helping you stay ahead of the competition.
-With this in mind, let’s take a closer look at the seven most common mistakes to avoid when determining your target list.
+Some sales operations leaders would argue that they’ve always done it the old way, so why change what’s been working?
+Others, meanwhile, may lack the time or resources to transform their processes.
+But it’s unquestionable that new methodologies for pharma targeting can dramatically improve sales performance, helping you stay ahead of the competition.
+With that in mind, let’s take a closer look at the seven most common mistakes to avoid when determining your target list.

-Gathering data about prescribers in each territory is a great place to start for targeting.
-But targeting based solely on the prescriber excludes critical information regarding the intent to prescribe.
-Sometimes, the influence networks, affiliations, practice circumstances and patients matter even more.
-In addition, understanding and reflecting the view of the whole practice, including not just physicians, but all of the people who might influence your success (whether directly prescribing or not), can be key to navigating an office.
+Gathering data about prescribers in each territory is a great starting point.
+But targeting based solely on the prescriber’s profile excludes critical information regarding the intent to prescribe.
+Indeed, prescribers’ influence networks, affiliations, practice circumstances, and patients often have a major impact on what prescriptions get written.
+In addition, understanding and accounting for the higher-level attitudes of the practice – including not just physicians, but all the people who might influence your success – can be key to navigating an office.

 2. Targeting without trajectory

-Nurture your relationship with current prescribers, but make sure you spot the other fish in the sea who may be more critical to your future success.
-To create a trajectory, take a look at market opportunity and prescribing trends (are they upward, declining, or flat?).
-Distill this data down and you will know who to prioritize in the future.
+There’s no reason to stop nurturing your relationships with current prescribers, but make sure you’re on the lookout for other fish in the sea that may be critical to your future success.
+To create a trajectory, examine market opportunity and prescribing trends: are they upward, declining, or flat?
+You can distill this data into actionable determinations about who to prioritize in the future.

 3. Living in the past

 Traditionally, pharma organizations have relied on historical sales data for targeting.
-But a rear view mirror puts them at a disadvantage.
+But looking in the rearview mirror creates a disadvantage.
 What customers did last month, quarter, or year may not be what they do next.
-Make sure you weed through the prescriber data and learn about which practices are taking in new patients, the degree to which they can be grown as customers, etc.
+Make sure you weed through the prescriber data to learn which practices are taking in new patients, the degree to which they can grow as customers, and so on.

 Pharma organizations often prioritize and de-prioritize prescribers based on short-term metrics that only consider their current value (often brand by brand).
-For efficient targeting, prescribers should be analyzed based on their lifetime value to the entire portfolio.
+To build a foundation for long-term success and target with maximum efficiently, prescribers should be analyzed based on their lifetime value to the entire portfolio.

 5. Overlooking practice circumstances

-Pharma companies sometimes lose sight of practice circumstances that can make two prescribers of equal value very different.
+Pharma companies sometimes lose sight of circumstances that can make two prescribers of equal value very different.
 Not all market volume is accessible.
-Payer environments, system and group practice control, and patient population are all factors to consider before targeting.
+Crucial factors such as payer environments, system and group practice control, and patient population should all be considered up front.

 6. Lacking strategic alignment

-Determining targets without fully reflecting your sales strategy is another common mistake.
-As a simple example, one pharma company was trying to replace generic medication where they had meaningful differentiation, but their targeting didn’t take this drug’s sales into consideration.
-Targeting should be driven by your brand and company strategy, and help your sales force understand and embrace that strategy.
+For example, one pharma company was trying to replace a generic medication where there was meaningful differentiation, but their targeting didn’t take this drug’s sales into consideration.
+Targeting should be driven by your brand and company strategy, and it should help your sales force understand and embrace that strategy.
 If the goal is to sell certain niche products or expand the market in a challenging territory, the target list should reflect that.

 7. Tuning out channels

-Some pharma organizations forget that they are reaching prescribers through a multitude of different promotional channels.
-These may provide valuable information about direct to consumer advertising for certain markets, email campaigns, patient discount cards, etc. Be always on the hunt for such hidden gems of data provided by your multi-channel marketing efforts!
-Prescribers are targeted by multiple pharma companies, so the collection and interpretation of this data may offer competitive advantage.
+Some pharma organizations forget that they’re reaching prescribers through a multitude of promotional channels.
+These may provide valuable information about direct-to-consumer advertising for certain markets, email campaigns, patient discount cards, etc. Always be on the hunt for those hidden gems of data that emerge from your multi-channel marketing efforts!
+Prescribers are always being called on by multiple pharma companies, so the collection and interpretation of this data can create a real competitive advantage.

-Targets that are smartly identified and prioritized are a key ingredient of the pharmaceutical commercial sales process.
-To determine the best targets for your strategy, avoid these common mistakes and think differently about your customers.
-This will help you position yourself as a key player in the market and drive your sales force towards the best opportunities.
+Intelligently identifying and prioritizing targets is a key ingredient of the pharmaceutical commercial sales process.
+To determine the best targeting strategy and take aim accurately, avoid these common mistakes and think differently about your customers.
+That’ll help you position yourself as a key player in the market – and it’ll drive your sales force to the best opportunities.